Intracerebral hemorrhage usually results from chronic high blood pressure.

 Blood tests are also done to measure the number of platelets (which help blood clot) and to determine how long it takes blood to clot.
-The number of platelets (platelet count) may be low for many reasons.
-A low platelet count can increase the risk of bleeding.
+A low number of platelets (platelet count) can increase the risk of bleeding.
 Blood clotting may be affected by a dose of warfarin that is too high, liver failure, or other disorders.

 Computed tomography (CT) or magnetic resonance imaging (MRI) is done immediately to confirm the diagnosis.
 Both tests can help doctors distinguish a hemorrhagic stroke from an ischemic stroke.
 The tests can also show how much brain tissue has been damaged and whether pressure is increased in other areas of the brain.

 Doctors sometimes do CT angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT done after a contrast agent is injected into a vein) to determine whether the hemorrhage is due to a specific abnormality in a blood vessel, such as an aneurysm or arteriovenous malformation.